pixelblot/pixelblot.github.io/4_team.md

 ---
 layout: landing
-title: Team + values
+title: TEAM + VALUES
-description: 'We are a team of neuroscientists, clinicians and deep learning researchers.
-We value curiosity, creative leaps, and rapid execution'
+description: 'We are a team of neuroscientists, clinicians and deep learning researchers at UC Berkeley'
 image: assets/images/pic09.jpg
 nav-menu: true
 ---